swax/NAISYS/docs/008-supervisor-users.md

       (with disabledReason if caller lacks supervisor_admin)

 3. GET /supervisor/api/schemas/CreateUser
-   → Learn required fields: username (+ optional stepUpAssertion)
+   → Learn required fields: username (+ optional stepUpAssertion / stepUpPassword)

 4. POST /supervisor/api/users { "username": "operator", "stepUpAssertion": {...} }
    → 201 { success, id, username, registrationUrl, registrationExpiresAt }

 5. Forward registrationUrl to the new user out-of-band.
-   → They open it in a browser and register a passkey.
+   → They open it in a browser and register a passkey (or set a password).

 6. GET /supervisor/api/users/operator
-   → See detail (hasApiKey, ...), _actions includes update,
+   → See detail (hasPassword, hasApiKey, ...), _actions includes update,
      grant-permission, rotate-key, issue-registration, reset-passkeys,
      delete; each permission entry has its own revoke action